AeyS/ext-src-path/README.md

 Replaces the functionality of the New Tab
 Lists all installed extensions with their icons next to it Allows to copy to the clipboard the extension path

+AeyS Modification:
+1.Get the entered by the user to modify the system root.
+2.Exterior css layout modify.